virtual-kubelet/virtual-kubelet/README.md

 ### Interlink Provider

 [interLink](https://intertwin-eu.github.io/interLink/) provides an abstraction for the execution of a Kubernetes pod on any remote resource that has the capability to manage a container's execution lifecycle.
-The use cases that drove the initial development of the tool are the Slurm-powered HPC centers, regardless the plugin based design is enabling several additional use cases to provide Kubernetes-API based access to infrastracture that cannot host a Kubelet processes.
+The use cases that drove the initial development of the tool are the Slurm-powered HPC centers, regardless the plugin based design is enabling several additional use cases to provide Kubernetes-API based access to infrastructure that cannot host a Kubelet processes.
 InterLink is a Virtual Kubelet provider that can manage container lifecycle through a well defined API specification, allowing for any resource provider to be integrated with a simple http server and a handful of methods.
 In other words, this is an attempt to streamline the process of creating custom Virtual Kubelet providers, avoiding the need for any resource provider to implement its own version of a Kubelet workflow, which would require having some domain expertise in the Kubernetes internals.